 Mid-Michigan Psychology Internship Consortium (MMPIC)

-MMPIC will participate in the APPIC Internship Matching Program administered by National Matching Services Inc. (NMS).
+MMPIC participates in the APPIC Internship Matching Program administered by National Matching Services Inc. (NMS).
 Applicants must complete the APPIC Application for Psychology Internship (AAPI) online.
 Each site within the consortium has a separate Match number, which applicants must use to apply for and rank sites individually:

 - Ingham Intermediate School District (offering 1 position): 244712